nculwell/MathStudy/Sciences.md

 - Fermi. *Thermodynamics*
 - Van Ness. *Understanding Thermodynamics*
-- Hill, *An Introduction to Statistical Thermodynamics*
+- Hill. *An Introduction to Statistical Thermodynamics*
 - Schwartz. *Principles of Electrodynamics*

 ### Electricity and magnetism